 - The Editing

-The Plot: She Wolves has a great premise, but suffers from an awful script, awful acting, and awful execution.
+The Plot: She Wolves has a great premise, but suffers from an unfilled script, cringeworthy acting, and low-budget execution.
 The opening narration describes “bacteriological wars” (though there’s a big Geiger counter scene, so maybe a nuclear war too) that killed all the men on Earth and left only a handful of women.
 Of the original survivors, one called Reverend Mother uses “dark powers” to breed a new race of super women.
 When I heard this, I immediately thought of a cross between The Master from Fallout and Immortan Joe from Fury Road.
 Unfortunately, though there are some similarities throughout, the plot goes off in an entirely different direction.

 The story arc itself is pretty poor.
 The movie begins with a buggy chase through the desert as a lone woman is pursued by bounty hunters.
-Once captured, we learn that the woman is a breeder who has escaped from captivity (another similarity to Fury Road), stealing the Reverend Mother’s genetic seed in the process.
+Once captured, we learn the woman is a breeder who escaped from the Reverend Mother’s base (another similarity to Fury Road), stealing the “genetic seed” in the process.
 The seed was destroyed in the car chase.
-As punishment, Reverend Mother uses her psychic powers to drain the woman’s life force.
-The scene ends with Reverend Mother explaining that she must consume the life force of a man or she will die.
+Instead of punishing her inept bounty hunters, Reverend Mother uses her psychic powers to drain the woman’s life force, explaining that she must consume the life force of a man or she will die.

 In a jarring change of tone, pace, and characterization, the focus switches to the bounty hunters looking for a woman (Keela) in a village.
 Just as they find their target, a woman in a bikini (Phoenix) appears, murdering half the bounty hunters in a daring escape.
-Once outside the village, Keela reveals that she is a breeder and is pregnant with a male child.
-Phoenix to lead her to safety.
+Once outside the village, Keela reveals herself as a breeder pregnant with a male child.
 The two women wander through the wasteland until they arrive at an oasis full of naked Amazonians dancing under waterfalls.

-Cut 9 months ahead (because apparently nothing interesting has happened in that time) to find Keela giving birth.
+Cut 9 months ahead (because apparently nothing interesting happened in that time) to find Keela giving birth.
 At the same time, Reverend Mother’s bounty hunters attack Oasis, killing all the naked women.
 The only survivors, Keela and Phoenix escape into the wasteland.